 The typical UMUC student is an adult learner juggling a career, family, and other priorities.
 Roughly 80% work full time, half are parents, and half are minority students.
 They are continuing their education to better themselves, their families, and their professional opportunities.
 UMUC is also a leading higher education provider to the U.S. military, enrolling 55,000 active-duty service members, reservists, National Guard members, veterans, and family members annually.
 We are proud of our military heritage and are committed to this service.

 The Adjunct Faculty Role at UMUC

 UMUC is committed to helping students achieve success not only with us, but also in their professional fields.
 As a result, we actively seek faculty members who are scholar-practitioners: professionals who are actively and successfully engaged in their field who additionally wish to help the next generation of professionals grow in their knowledge and expertise through education.
 Your role as an adjunct faculty member will be to:

-• Actively engage students though frequent interaction that motivates them to succeed, and conveys a genuine energy and enthusiasm for their learning.
+- Actively engage students through frequent interaction that motivates them to succeed, and conveys a genuine energy and enthusiasm for their learning.

-Please visit http://www.umuc.edu/academic-programs/bachelors-degrees/mathematical-sciences-minor.cfm to learn more about this program, including its description, outcomes, and coursework.
+Please visit the following link to learn more about this program, including its description, outcomes, and coursework: https://www.umuc.edu/academic-programs/course-information.cfm?course=MATH

 Faculty Training at UMUC